-Additionally, we offer workshops for clients and community members.
+Additionally, we offer workshops for community members.
 Click here for more information.

 Victim Support Services Informational Session – Free

 This short presentation provides professionals a firm understanding of Victim Support Services’ role in supporting crime victims on their road to recovery and through the criminal justice process once a suspect has been arrested.

 This 40-hour training qualifies participants to provide direct services to victims of crime in Washington state.
 Additionally, through the National Advocate Credentialing Program, our academy makes participants eligible to be credentialed nationally on four levels – provisional, basic, intermediate, and advanced.

 The Core Academy educates participants in seven tracts which include: professionalism, victim rights, victim trauma, communication skills, resources, cultural and spiritual advocacy, and the legal system (both criminal and civil).
 Once participants complete the training, they have a solid foundation of information, skills, and tools to provide advocacy and support services to victims of all crime types.

 This class provides a complete overview of the fundamental differences and similarities in the two types of advocacy services.
 A firm understanding of how each type of advocate can assist victims of the crime will result in victims getting comprehensive, wrap-around services that meet all their complex needs.
 When system and community advocates work in harmony, victims are more likely to participate in the criminal justice process effectively and find a new normal after the devastating effects of victimization.

 This class is specifically geared toward law enforcement personnel.
 The class will provide an overview of victim service agencies and how they can effectively partner with law enforcement to support victims and educate them around the investigatory process.
 Law enforcement personnel will also learn about how trauma affects the brain and memory abilities of victims.

 Victims: A Primer for Helping Professionals – 2 hour class